hoanghl/hoanghl.github.io/content/data-world/menu-planner-1/index.md

 keywords = "data,machine-learning,recommender-system,time-series-forecast"
 +++

-# 0. Abstract
+# Abstract

 - In short: purpose of the tool: facilitate planning the menus to meet
 - What this part covers:

-  - -
+  - Fundamental in business
+  - Data and problem with most important dimension: dishes

 - Note that: Unlike research papers which only discuss the successful approach, to me, failure and success both give valuable lessons.
 Therefore, failed attempts will also be described.

 # 1. Business and requirements

-- Business in overview:
-  - The company's food manager anually crafts a menu plan (called **menu plan**)
-  - When it comes to each of 20 restaurants, the restaurant manager tailors a detailed menu for each day in the next following weeks.
-Fig. 1 illustrates the business actor hierarchy.
-  - The main customer is undergraduate/graduate students
-  - The menu must satisfies various constraints without sacrificing the business and sustainability targets
+To begin with, the company's business centers around serving the meals with over nearly 20 restaurants across Helsinki and Espoo.
+The main customer is undergraduate/graduate students.
+Annually, before the schoolyear begins, the company's food manager crafts a menu plan (called **menu plan**).
+This menu plan consists of all available dishes for that schoolyear and satisfies some primary requirements related to nutrition.
+Fig. 4 shows an example of menu plan.
+The manager of each restaurant will later, based on this plan, tailor the menu for their own restaurant to fit with restaurant's facility conditions.
+For example, for small restaurant, the number of daily served dishes cannot exceed a certain threshold.

+{{ show_image(path="res/1-menu-plan.png", caption="Figure 1: Example of annual menu plan.
+'G' stands for 'Gluten', 'KELA' refers to a nutrition property of a dish, which follows the authority's policy.", width=80) }}

+{{ show_image(path="res/1-menu-restaurant.png", caption="Figure 2: Example of a menu of a specific restaurant on July 1, 2025.", width=60) }}

+From the figures, it can be seen that the dish quantity per day of a restaurant may be different from menu plan.
+In addition, hierarchically, there are essential 2 actors in the meal business of the company, as depicted in Figure 1.
+Each, as mentioned above, will be responsible for a group of constraints for the final menu.
+However, the company want to go further with the tailored menus.
+Particularly, they are interested in adapting the menus with 2 important targets: **_sale_** and **_sustainability_**.

 {{ show_image(path="res/1-business-hierarchy.svg", caption="Fig. 1: Business actor hierarchy", width=60) }}

+So, to sum up about the constraints of the menu, we have:

+- Nutrition contrainsts (tailored by company's food manager)
+- Restaurant facility contraints (tailored by restaurant manager)
+- sale
-- Functional requirements:
+- sustainability,

-1. A crafted menu must have the total sale which is closed with reality:
-    example: Every day, a restaurant serves 500 meals (or '**covers**').
-By examining historical data, shows that the average cover quantity of some dishes are as follow:
+where 2 last factors are not covered in the current menu crafting procedure.
+And the company is dreaming about a tool being able to automate this procedure.
+Kaboom!

+Ok, let's first clear the fog with the constraints.

+First, the sale contraint.
+Roughly speaking, it requires that the crafted menu must have the total sale which is closed with reality.
+Imagine a scenario as follow.
+We are crafting the menu for the next Monday for a restaurant at Kumpula campus.
+The historical data shows that on Monday, that restaurant serves on average 500 meals (for anyone familiar with the restaurant business, this is also called '**covers**').
+Also, according to the data, we know the sale of some dishes on Monday are as follow:

 - Carbonara: 200
 - Fish fingers: 250
 - Lentil lasagnette: 140

-Therefore, it is reasonable to make up a menu with Carbonara and Fish fingers.
-Note that those figures are varied from day to day.
+Therefore, it is reasonable to make up a menu with Carbonara and Fish fingers for next Monday.
+Note that those figures vary from day to day and therefore, a forecasting module is needed to provide the inputs for the recommendation process.

-2. The crafted menu must satisfy a list of constraints:
+Secondly, the sustainability contraints.
+Entire world is talking about sustainable world and seeking the ways to reach that target.
+Finland and especially the company won't be outside this journey.
+In particular, there are 2 sustainable requirements for each menu:

+1. The waste amount littered per customer shouldn't be greater than **40g**
+2. The CO2 amount theoretically littered per customer as consuming a dish shouldn't be greater than **500g**

+TODO: Talk something more at this

+Next, the nutrition contraints.
+These cover various properties of the dishes such as dish type (e.g. vegan, meat, chicken), gluten, etc. Examples of nutrition-related contraints are as folow.

 - 2 vegan dishes/day
 - no more than 2 fish dishes per week
 - one dish cannot appear twice in the same week
 - gluten requirement
 - etc.

-    The list of constraints may grow up to 10
+This list, in reality, grows up to 10 different constraints.

-3. The crafted menu must satisfy the sustainability constraints:

-- waste: 40
-- CO2
+Finally, the restaurant facility constraints.
+These are specified based on the current facility ability of each restaurant.
+Several examples of contraints in this type are as follow.

+- Every day they offer **just three different plates** (Thursdays four if they have some ingredients for day’s special) – so should be just three options in the overall menu
+- Every day they offer **just two vegans**
+- Monday is always **a mashed potato day** (with oven sausage or meat balls)
+- On Tuesdays and Thursdays they **always offer fish**
+- Day's special is always on Thursdays
+- Friday is always a **pasta day**

+We can see that, the facility contraints specify specifically which dishes must appear on particular day of the week.

+In summary, our target is to recommend the menus tailored for each restaurant given a long list of contraints covering various aspects of the dishes.
+And the system must be able to seamlessly combine recommendation engine with forecasting models.
+Given that idea, we propose the system design as described in the following section.

 # 2. Overview of system design